ziyadsharif/acmeco/README.md

 Acme Widget Co are the leading provider of made up widgets and they’ve contracted you to create a proof of concept for their new sales system.

-# Files Structure and thier Purpose #
+# Files Structure and their Purpose #
 There are 5 code files
 **configurations.php** - contains basic configration for the system DELIVERY_RULES,OFFERS,CURRENCY,CURRENCY_SYMBOL
 **core.php** - All the classes required for the System